navigation bar

 Water Quality and Flow Rates

 Good, but definitely not drinkable without purification.
 Natural minerals and agricultural run-off produce unwanted results if water is swallowed without treatment.
+The river is known to contain high sulphur levels, especially right after heavy rains that produce run-off carrying the mineral (this part of Oklahoma is known to be high in sulphur content.)
 The water is generally free of industrial, commercial and residential pollutants due to the remoteness of the surrounding area which borders the Tishomingo National Wildlife Refuge and runs through the Blue River WMA.

 Best time to go